joelhawksley/identity/talks/2021/slides.md

 ^ PAUSE

-^ And I think this is an important lesson we need to consider about Rails' long-term survival.
+^ And I think this is an important lesson we need to consider about the long term relevance of Rails.

-^ The reason this matters so much to me, is that for GitHub, the continued success of Rails is critical!
+^ The reason this matters so much to me, is that...

 ---

 # Dependency

-^ GitHub's survival is ultimately pretty dependent on Rails' ability to stay relevant.
+^ GitHub's future is pretty dependent on Rails remaining relevant.

 ^ We have so much built on top of Rails

 ^ it's very unlikely we'd rewrite our core application.

----

-# Survival

-^ Which means that Rails' survival, is our survival.

 ^ So what does that mean for all of us?